cyberpearuk/wp-nginx-docker/README.md

 To achieve this wp-config.php is also ephemeral as it uses the environment variables directly from PHP.
 The installation specific content such as the WordPress salts are put in a separate volume.

-### Mod Security

-This image has a basic setup of mod security with it's apache setup.

 ### Sendmail